 We can simply say that BI can help us to improve the productivity and profitability of the business.
 It gives us trustworthy and actionable insights into the data that is not normally visible during day-to-day operations.

-SQL Server BI refers to using Microsoft’s products developed to provide BI solutions.
-The most recent example is the cloud-powered business intelligence solution called Azure Synapse Analytics by Microsoft.
+SQL Server BI stack refers to using Microsoft’s products developed to provide BI solutions.
+The most recent example of SQL Server Business Intelligence Edition is the cloud-powered business intelligence solution called Azure Synapse Analytics by Microsoft.

 Competitive intelligence (CI) is not the same as business intelligence (BI) because BI focuses on an organisational internal system totally, while CI is more about the whole environment outside the internal system.